 - Tortilla chips

-The first thing you need to do is to rub some salt into your fillets of fish and leave it for a few minutes.
+The first thing you need to do is to rub some salt into your fillets of sea bass and leave it for a few minutes.
 Then slice your sea bass – I like mine about 1cm wide and 2 to 3cm long – nice bite-size pieces.

 Place this into a bowl and add the juice of 4 limes and the juice of 1/4 orange.
 The orange adds a different dimension to the citrus flavour and it was something I’d seen in a few recipes.
 Add your sliced chilli; I used a small amount of a scotch bonnet, I like the kick of these but it might be too hot for some, so just go with a birds eye chilli if you like a more mild spice.
 Put in the fridge for 25 minutes.